roytang/blog/content/post/2020/01/2019-year-in-review/index.md

     * [Wheel of Time: New Spring by Robert Jorden](/2019/05/wheel-of-time-new-spring/)
     * [Wheel of Time: Eye of the World by Robert Jorden](/2019/05/wheel-of-time-eye-of-the-world/) (Reread)
     * Action item: read more books
-  * Duolingo streak: 354 days (as of 27/Dec).
+  * Duolingo streak: 355 days.
 I believe this is my longest streak ever since i started using Duolingo last 2015.
 (Whether I'm actually getting good enough at Spanish or Japanese is another matter)

 Writing and Social media:

-  * Facebook status updates: 125 (1093 last year).
+  * Facebook status updates: 315 (1081 last year).
 Operation: Reduce Facebook Usage is proceeding smoothly.
-  * Tweets: ???
-(1566 last year)
+  * Tweets: 1124 (down from 1550 last year)
-  * [Instagram](/source/instagram) posts: 76.
+  * [Instagram](/source/instagram) photos: 108.
 Up from 21 last year, mostly due to travel and doing [inktober](/tags/inktober) this year.
   * Answers written on Quora: 0.
   * 0 words written for [Nanowrimo](https://nanowrimo.org/)
   * 35 sketches submitted to [r/sketchdaily](https://www.reddit.com/r/sketchdaily)
   * 224 blog posts, 119529 words worth; up from 105 posts and 62888 words last year.
 A record for this blog's lifetime.
 It may be a bit above the volume I want though.
-  * Full stats for content on this blog available [here](/about/stats/).
+  * Full stats for content on this blog and social media activity available [here](/about/stats/).

 Gaming: